Site

 contact with buyers for the life of the dog.

-SECOND they should be MORE than willing to
+they should be MORE

 give you email and/or phone